Notice of Pre-AIA or AIA Status

 detecting, by the PMS a parameter reflecting the testing power and a response of the water heater to the testing power; and

 However, Dagan teaches an RMC (Dagan, ¶0024, circuit voltage of between 3.3V to 12V; ¶0080, circuit check state).
 And through this, it would be “providing testing power to the water heater by at least one of the relay system, the PMS, and the RMC”, and the PMS would detect any signal from the test, though it would not be capable of activating the heater, and then the processor would determine the status of the device, whether it is on or capable of being used based on both the PMS current detection and the RMC resistance detection.
 While Buescher has a current detector, for the purposes of this claim, an RMC of Dagan is combined with Buescher.
 The advantage would be to check the status of the boiler, if there is a disconnection in the infrastructure, or if the heating body is out of order, and here there would be a testing power.
-Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Buescher with the teachings of Dagan, to add the trickle power, in order to help determine disconnections in the infrastructure, checking the circuit, or if the heating body is out of order and the status of all the heaters..
+Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Buescher with the teachings of Dagan, to add the trickle power, in order to help determine disconnections in the infrastructure, checking the circuit, or if the heating body is out of order and the status of all the heaters.

-Regarding claim 19, Buescher in view of Dagan teaches all the limitations of claim 18, as above, but does not further teach a method comprising switching, by the relay between an operational power mode passing operational power to the water heater and a testing power mode passing testing power, orders of magnitude less than the operational power through the relay to the water heater.
-However, Dagan does teach that the testing circuit is a low voltage DC circuit for the circuit check state while (¶¶0082,0109) the operating power of the AC power source is high power (2000 W, ¶0104).
+Regarding claim 19, Buescher in view of Phillips and Dagan teaches all the limitations of claim 18, as above, but does not further teach a method comprising switching, by the relay between an operational power mode passing operational power to the water heater and a testing power mode passing testing power, orders of magnitude less than the operational power through the relay to the water heater.
+However, Dagan does teach that the testing circuit is a low voltage DC circuit for the circuit check state while (Dagan, ¶¶0082,0109) the operating power of the AC power source is high power (2000 W, ¶0104).
 Thus, it would be obvious to one having ordinary skill in the art before the effective filing date of the invention to have the testing power substantially lower than the power operational power, even by order s of magnitude, in order to jet be testing the circuit but to be sure not to activate any heater and it would also be obvious to have both these powers move through the relays, to test the different heating elements and the different parts of the circuit.

 Conclusion